theonlyioane/Book/Book.md

 Don’t leave your dev team guessing
 - Documenting designs
 Wireflows, designs and everything in between
+The expection that time is not your friend in a start up, but it's much more difficut to backtrack on code than it is to spend a bit more time documenting design.
+There's a balancing act that you'll ned to perform to make sure that the correct docuemntation is being made, while also producing quality work.
 - Finding your fit
 Understanding where your UX role fits, and ways to maximize your impact
 - The importance of systems